ARM-software/lisa/doc/source/contributing.rst

             tests should be added to cover the new functionality.

-- If modifications have been made to documentation (this includes description attributes for Parameters and Extensions), documentation should be built to make sure no errors or warning during build process, and a visual inspection of new/updated sections in resulting HTML should be performed to ensure everything renders as expected.
+- If modifications have been made to documentation (this includes description attributes for Parameters and Plugins), documentation should be built to make sure no errors or warning during build process, and a visual inspection of new/updated sections in resulting HTML should be performed to ensure everything renders as expected.